efficientprogrammer/hello-world/README.md

 # hello-world
-I am new to GITHUB and so this is my first code to share.
+I am a blogger, developer and efficient programmer.